Nargeshdb/ResourceLeakDocker/README.md

 There is a script for each case study that runs the appropriate build-system command named `run-always-call-on-*.sh`, where `*` is the name of the case study program.
-These scripts run on whatever branch is currently checked out in the repository, so for example to run the checker on the version of ZooKeeper with our annotations, you would run `./run-always-call-on-zookeeper.sh` after running `git checkout with-annotations` in the `zookeeper` directory.
+These scripts run on whatever branch is currently checked out in the repository, so for example to run the checker on the version of ZooKeeper with our annotations and with suppressions commented out, you would run `./run-always-call-on-zookeeper.sh` after running `git checkout no-suppressions` in the `zookeeper` directory.
 These scripts produce output that includes errors that our checker issues about custom classes in the project; in our case studies, we only checked classes that are defined in the JDK.
 To remove output about custom classes, we used the `errors-without-custom-types.sh` and `warnings-without-custom-types.sh` scripts.
-These scripts post-process the result of the `run-always-call-on-*.sh` scripts: `errors-without-custom-types.sh` post-processes zookeeper, and `warnings-without-custom-types.sh` post-processes hadoop and hbase.
+These scripts post-process the result of the `run-always-call-on-*.sh` scripts:
+`errors-without-custom-types.sh` post-processes zookeeper, and `warnings-without-custom-types.sh` post-processes hadoop and hbase.
 These scripts take a path to the file containing the output of the `run` script as input.
 For example, to see errors about JDK classes in Zookeeper, you would run:
 ```
 ./run-always-call-on-zookeeper.sh > zookeeper-out
 ./errors-without-custom-types.sh zookeeper-out
 ```

-On the `with-annotations` branch, the output of these commands should only include a failure message from Maven.
+On the `no-suppressions` branch, the output of these commands should be the warnings for JDK classes that we triaged in our case studies.
+On the `with-annotations` branch, there should be no warnings shown (since they are suppressed).

 To run on hbase or hadoop, use the `warnings-without-custom-types.sh` script instead of the `errors-without-custom-types.sh` script (because of differences